 Known as the Avignon papacy, 7 Catholic popes resided in Avignon for a period of 73 years in the 13th century, building castles and fortresses and bringing much wealth in the area.

 It is the late 13th century and the crusades to the Middle East are in full force.
 A group of crusaders-for-hire known as the Knights Templar, their distinctive white mantles with a red cross, were amongst the most skilled fighters of the Crusades.

 But they were expensive.
 They also had a side-hustle banking, managing a large economic and financial system across the Christendom,

 On the French throne is Philippe le Bel (Philippe IV or Philippe the Fair), who is one of the most powerful rulers on the continent, who just happens to be deeply in debt to the Knights Templar.

-With his grandfather, Saint King Louis, having been killed in the crusades and earning a sainthood for bringing back the Crown of Thorns to France from Constantinople (today known as Turkey), Philippe le Bel feels the urge to show that he too is committed to the cause of the crusades.
+With his grandfather, Saint King Louis, dying in the crusades and earning a sainthood for bringing back the Crown of Thorns to France from Constantinople (today known as Turkey), Philippe le Bel feels the urge to show that he too is committed to the cause of the crusades.

 The French King, Philipe le Bel, decides to round them all up, tortures them, and burns their leader Jacques de Molay at the stake.
 He seizes all their lands and their money, and becomes more powerful than ever.

 Jacques de Molay and the Knights Templar would get his revenge however.
 Cursing Philippe le Bel from the stake, the French King soon dies, as do all his 3 sons and direct male descendants.